CGCookie/blender-addon-updater/README.md

   - Type: Tuple, e.g. (1,1,0) or (1,1) or bl_info["version"]
 - **repo:** The name of the repository as found in the GitHub link
   - Type: String, e.g. "blender-addon-updater"
+  - Note: Make sure to use the correct repo name based on the api engine used; {repo_name} is found in the following places:
+    - Github: Retreived from the url of the repository link.
+Example: https://github.com/cgcookie/{repo_name}
+    - Bitbucket: Retreived from the url of the repository link.
+Example: https://bitbucket.org/cgcookie/{repo_name}
+    - Gitlab: You must go to the repository settings page, and use the *project ID* provided; note that this is a (string-frmated) number, not a readable name.
+Example url where found: https://gitlab.com/TheDuckCow/test-updater-gitlab/edit, only visible to owner/editors.
 - **user:** The name of the user the repository belongs to
   - Type: String, e.g. "cgcookie"

 *Optional settings*

 - **addon:**
+  - Type: String, one of: ["github","gitlab","bitbucket"]
+  - Default: "github"
+  - This selection sets the api backend for retreiving the code.
+Note that
+- **addon:**
   - Type: String, e.g. "demo_addon_updater"
   - Default: derived from the `__package__` global variable, but recommended to change to explicit string as `__package__` can differ based on how the user installs the addon
+  - Note this must be assigned once and at the very top of the UI file (addon_updater_ops.py) as the string is used in the bl_idname's for operator and panel registration.
 - **auto_reload_post_update:** If True, attempt to auto disable, refresh, and then re-enable the addon without needing to close blender
   - Type: Bool, e.g. False
   - Default: False